mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 For overhead computation, retransmissions are not explicitly considered nor is the multiplexing with other streams.

-To keep the complexity under control, it is again recommended to _not_ attempt to include the unknown lower layer overhead and only use the data rates and packet sizes visible at the application (=RTP/RTCP) layer.

-> **Editor’s note:** previous note also applies here but, due to
-> retransmissions, overhead is even less predictable.
+To keep the complexity under control, it is again suggested that application developers recognize that per-RTCP packet overhead will always be an estimate, and these estimates should include plausible values for IP, UDP, QUIC, and QUIC STREAM frame header sizes.
+While this value may not be precisely accurate, it follows the example of RoQ over DATAGRAMs in {{rtcp-over-datagrams}}}, and again avoids the immediate problem of significantly understating avg_rtcp_size, resulting in an underestimate of the cost of sending additional RTCP reports.

 ### Mixed operations